Engineering education first began at Fresno State in 1922, when Professor Herbert

 The Lyles Gift

-In 2008, the College of Engineering at California State University, Fresno took a major step forward in educating more students in the Central Valley for careers in engineering and construction management thanks to a major commitment from William Lyles, President and CEO of Lyles Diversified Inc.
+In 2008, the College of Engineering at California State University, Fresno took a major step forward in educating more students in the Central Valley for careers in engineering and construction management thanks to a major financial commitment from William Lyles, President and CEO of Lyles Diversified Inc.

 “The Central Valley has been a great place for our family,” said William Lyles.
 “We’ve watched the region grow and change through the years and we believe it is essential that the Valley transform its economy in the coming years.
 A critical part of that transformation will be more well-educated engineers to support this growth.
 It is our hope that this gift will encourage and inspire others to help in this important effort.”